Guide

 Standard integer types

-These types are only supported in "std"
+These types are only supported in "std" size mode.
+Their native Python types

-are all int
+are all int.

-Type annotation | Equivalent C type |
+| Type annotation | Equivalent C type |

 I8 |